superzadeh/MarkdownServer/readme.md

 ## Supported Syntax

-[GFM (Github Flavor Markdown)](https://guides.github.com/features/mastering-markdown/) is partially supported, only task lists and SHA References are not done yet.
-Code is highlighted using [HighlightJS](https://highlightjs.org/), and Diagrams and rendered using [js-sequence-diagrams](https://bramp.github.io/js-sequence-diagrams/).
+- [GFM (Github Flavor Markdown)](https://guides.github.com/features/mastering-markdown/) is partially supported, only task lists are not done yet (and any feature directly related to Github is not integrated, such as mentions,SHA References etc.)
+- Code is highlighted using [HighlightJS](https://highlightjs.org/)
+- Diagrams and rendered using [js-sequence-diagrams](https://bramp.github.io/js-sequence-diagrams/)

 If you find any issues, please report them in the [issues](https://github.com/superzadeh/MarkdownServer/issues) section of this repo.